LimeaidDev/PollyDev/README.md

-I apologize for the oversight.
-Here's the updated README.md with the missing information about the `p!complete` command:

 # Polly Discord Bot

 Polly is a friendly and cute robot designed to chat with users on Discord.
 This bot is developed by Limeade at bitbop.us.
 It uses OpenAI's GPT API for generating responses.